oktavilla/hopp-docs/docs/field-types/field-type-page-position.md

 ---

 ## In Content
-Injected after the second block in a Content Item body unless paywall is shown.
-Only available on `content_item`
+Injected after the second block in article body unless paywall is shown.
+Only available on `content_item_article_page`
 Key: **`in_content`**

 ---